NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 ### UX Target Audience

 My target audience would be users who are interested in electronics as a hobby.
-This is an all encompassing subject but particularly in my case it's been helpful of my coding journey as I found using a Raspberry Pi (mini computer) allows the user to learn about electronics and programming in a real fun and intuitve manner.
+This is an all-encompassing subject but particularly in my case it's been helpful of my coding journey as I found using a Raspberry Pi (minicomputer) allows the user to learn about electronics and programming in a real fun and intuitive manner.

 ### **User Stories**